tonikontinen/tonikontinen/README.md

 ### Hi there 👋

-I'm a software developed in the making who's currently learning Javascript.
+I'm a software developed in the making who's currently learning all about Javascript.